microsoft/Kusto-Query-Language/doc/functions/user-defined-functions.md

 1. Function overloading: There's currently no way to overload a function (a way to create multiple functions with the same name and different input schema).

 1. Default values: The default value for a scalar parameter to a function must be a scalar literal (constant).
-Furthermore, stored functions can't have a default value of type `dynamic`.